braddle/osf-resources/Kubernetes/README.md

 demo-node-6b584b4f6c-nfjsp   1/1     Running   0          7m22s
 ```

-### Accessing The App
+#### Accessing The App

-At the moment the app is only accessible by in IP within the Kubernentes cluster.
+At the moment the app is only accessible by in IP within the Kubernetes cluster.
 We want the app to be available to the
 outside world.
 To do this we need to expose the Pod as a Kubernetes Service.
 We can do this with the following command

 ```shell